In this section

 Speak to your school principal or wellbeing coordinator to discuss making a referral to these school based services.

 Disability Inclusion in Victorian Government Schools Policies, advice and information for schools, parents and carers.

 Catholic Education Melbourne - students with diverse learning needs Information about support services in Catholic Schools for students with diverse learning needs.

-Independent Schools Council Australia (ISCA) - Students with Disability Information about funding and support in private and independent education settings.
+Independent Schools Australia (ISA) - Students with Disability Information about funding and support in private and independent education settings.